 Direct cremations are a cost-effective, no-fuss way to organise and pay for your cremation.
 This ensures the cremation process is taken care of before death, which takes the stress and hassle away from loved ones who would otherwise have to organise and pay for the funeral.

-When you take out a prepaid direct cremation plan, you can be assured that every aspect of your cremation is taken care of without the need for intervention from others.
+When you take out a prepaid direct cremation plan, you have the assurance that every aspect of your cremation is taken care of without needing intervention from others.
 The plan provider will hold your money in a trust, releasing the cash to pay for your direct cremation after your death.

 People opt for a prepaid cremation to:

-- Ensure their funeral costs are met before death
+- Ensure funeral costs are met before death

 - Alleviate the stress of having the family deal with funeral arrangements